Twisted deformations vs. cocycle deformations for quantum groups

 \subsection{TwQUEA's vs.\ MpQUEA's: duality}

 \

 9pt

-Roughly speaking --- that is, up to technicalities such as dealing with finite-dimensional objects, or dealing with Hopf algebras in categories with a well-behaving notion of ``dual Hopf algebra'', etc.\ --- the two notions of ``twist element'' and of ``2-cocycle'' are, by their very definitions, dual to each other (in Hopf-theoretical sense).
-As a consequence the two procedures of ``twist deformation'' and of ``deformation by 2--cocycle'' are dual to each other as well.
-See Proposition \ref{prop: duality-deforms} for a formalization.
+Roughly speaking --- that is, up to technicalities such as dealing with finite-dimensional objects, or dealing with Hopf algebras in categories with a well-behaving notion of ``dual Hopf algebra'', etc.\ --- the two notions of ``twist element'' and of ``2-cocycle'' are, by definition, dual to each other (in Hopf-theoretical sense).
+As a consequence the two procedures of ``comultiplication twisting'' and of ``multiplication twisting'' are dual to each other as well (see Proposition \ref{prop: duality-deforms} for a formalization).

 Beyond this, we can prove the following: when the Hopf algebras $ H $ and $ K $ are opposite (polynomial) quantum Borel subgroups in duality, the link between $ \Psi $ and $ \sigma $ is ruled precisely by the bijection $ \; \Psi \longleftrightarrow \sigma \; $.
 In short, we can claim that 3pt \centerline{\it TwQUEA's and MpQUEA's of (opposite) Borel type are dual to each other} 3pt